 G. Employees are expected to operate vehicles in a safe and courteous manner at all times and are expressly reminded to avoid tailgating or other unsafe practices.

 H. Employees are reminded of the risks inherent from driving while drowsy.
 In the event that a driver becomes tired while operating a vehicle, they should pull off the road and seek appropriate assistance.

+I. Employees who drive their own vehicle for Employer business must provide the Employer with a copy of their current Certificate of Insurance evidencing liability limits of ___________.

 Violation of this policy may result in disciplinary action up to and including the suspension of the employee’s privilege to operate an Employer Vehicle and/or termination.